Ducky Wucky River Race Scheduled for August 29

 The race is the premier fundraiser of the Rotary Club of Ayer, Harvard, Shirley and Devens.
 Net proceeds raised support the Rotary’s many charitable causes, including local food pantries, high school scholarships, youth sports programs, ramps for housebound individuals, dictionaries for third graders, support for local fire and police departments, and international relief efforts.

-Each adopted duck bears a number that corresponds to a purchased ticket.
-The ducks start the race on the Nashua River, off Still River Depot Road, in Harvard, Mass.
-Up to 10,000 rubber duckies compete in the race, but that number is dependent upon the number of ducks adopted (tickets sold).
+Up to 10,000 rubber duckies may compete in the race, but that figure is dependent upon the number of ducks adopted (tickets sold).
 Booms are set up at the finish line to direct the ducks into a funnel, so one at a time can finish the race.

 The grand-prize winner has two years to book their winning trip.
 Past winners visited locations such as Alaska, Hawaii, Australia and South Africa.
 All winners will be contacted by the Rotary Club to arrange delivery of their prizes.